-- Always exchange you money in legal money exchange rate counter rather than with individuals on the street.
-Be ridiculously meticulous with counting (and holding on) to currency you're not familiar with.
+- Always exchange your money in legal money exchange rate counter rather than with individuals on the street.
+Be ridiculously meticulous with counting (and holding on) to the currency you're not familiar with.

 - Always carry a range of bills, the smaller the better, so that they have no chance to short change you.

 - Always confirm what currency a price is in and pay in the currency they’ve quoted.
 If a price is quoted in dollars and you choose to pay in Vietnamese dong, always double-check the exchange rate used to make the conversion.